 2021 marks 50 years since the independence of Bangladesh.
 To mark the significance of this, Tower Hamlets Local History Library & Archives (THLHLA) and the National Portrait Gallery (NPG) led Bangladesh 50 Years, one of four projects that forms a part of the National Portrait Gallery’s offsite programme; Citizen UK, during its temporary closure to transform the gallery.

 Citizen UK is an exciting research and creative engagement project involving the borough archive services, local communities and contemporary artists.
 It is funded by the National Lottery Heritage Fund.

-We are pleased to be working with a steering group made up of academics, historians and activists who critically engage with the project’ decisions.
-Our steering group includes Ansar Ahmed Ullah (Swadhinata Trust/QMUL) Julie Begum (Swadhinata Trust), Shabna Begum (QMUL) Fatima Rajina (Nijjor Manush) Hajera Begum (Nijjor Manush) Ruksana Kazi Begum (LBTH) Georgie Wemyss (UEL).
+We worked with a steering group made up of academics, historians and activists who critically engaged with the project’ decisions.
+Our steering group included Ansar Ahmed Ullah (Swadhinata Trust/QMUL) Julie Begum (Swadhinata Trust), Shabna Begum (QMUL) Fatima Rajina (Nijjor Manush) Hajera Begum (Nijjor Manush) Ruksana Kazi Begum (LBTH) Georgie Wemyss (UEL).